Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 At that point, it will look like all your efforts are going in vain and you ain’t seeing results.

-As long as all other SEO measures are correctly put in place, it could just be Google sandbox doing its work.
+As long as all other SEO measures are correctly put in place, it could just be Google Sandbox doing its work.

 Most bloggers tend to Give up and consider blogging as a dead scheme.